xaithe/opg-dockerise-go/README.md

 ## Approach
-- Forked the repo via GitHub + cloned it to my local machine
+- Forked the repo via GitHub and cloned it to my local machine
-- Built the api locally to verify there was nothing to fix w/ `go build`
+- Built the api locally to verify there was nothing to fix with `go build`
 - Investigated best practice for dockerising Go
 - Wrote simple dockerfile to make sure I was on the right track
     - This image was ~840MB (!)